andybega/andybega.github.io-old-version/notes.md

 ```

 Github pages is not showing MathJax with environments.
 They are rendering properly locally, but not on GHP.
+Problem was html compression, which removed line breaks.
+Had to wrap in paragraphs.
+Removed html compression anyways.

 Reduced default font size.